How your 3 egos interact in a digital workspace

 Parent–child and child–parent

 Things get a little trickier between parent and child.
 We’ve all been in the awkward position of disagreeing with a colleague.
 Your child is saying “you’re not listening to me!” and their parent responds with the disciplinary “come along now, this isn’t the time.”
 Not in those words exactly, but you understand.
+It’s important to recognise when these interactions can become counter-productive.

 A parent–child interaction can also be one of nurture.
 Let’s imagine you’re struggling with wireframing and you admit to a fellow designer you need help.
 Their support is a manifestation of their parental ego.